Hall of Fame

 In 1982, the Los Magnificos Car Club of Houston, Texas, held their first car show under the club leadership of Joel Carmona and his wife, Helen.
 The Los Magnificos car show quickly garnered enough interest to become an annual event in Houston.
 Over time, the car shows proved incredibly successful, eventually attracting interest from Houston’s KBXX 97.9 "The Box” radio station.
 In an innovative move, a strategic relationship was formed in which Los Magnificos coordinated the car show in conjunction with a concert sponsored by the radio station.
 This event became known as the Los Magnificos Custom Car Show and Concert.

 Sadly, Joel Carmona, the longtime driving force behind Los Magnificos Car Club, passed away in a house fire in February of 1996.
 The club thrived for a while under the direction of Helen Carmona, his wife, and Mark Martinez, who was like a son to Joel.
-Later, Mark left to create Houston Society and the club members dwindled, but the car show events were continued in his memory by his wife, Helen, who eventually turned the day-to-day operations over to her daughter, Teresa, and son-in-law, Jon Chuck.
-Under the guidance of Helen, Jon, and Teresa, the Los Magnificos tradition lives on.
+Later, Mark left to create Houston Society and the club members dwindled, but the car show events were continued in his memory by his wife, Helen, who eventually turned the day-to-day operations over to her daughters, Dani & Teresa, and son-in-laws, Jon Chuck & Eli Cancino.
+Under the guidance of Helen, Jon, Teresa, Dani, and Eli, the Los Magnificos tradition lives on.

 Los Magnificos has established itself as one of the premier car show promotion companies in the United States.
 The capabilities offered by Los Magnificos combined with the correctly aligned backing from a local radio station will continue to produce successful car shows and concerts in any market.